anyaegbufrancis/day.scheduler/README.md

 The finished work is made up of the following:

 1. One main landing HTML page (index.html).
-2. One calendar logic HTML page (scripts.js)
+2. One calendar logic page (scripts.js)
 3. One styling sheet ( style.css)

 ## RELEVANT POINTS